top of page

 Who can apply?

-Bursary Eligibility
+Eligibility

-• Under 26 years of age at the start of their current school program, or under 30 years of age if they have received a scholarship or bursary funding from The Children’s Foundation for the same program in previous years
+• Under 26 years of age at the start of their current school program, or under 30 years of age if you have received a scholarship or bursary funding from The Children’s Foundation for the same program in previous years

-• Registered at or planning to attend school full time for a full academic year at an accredited post-secondary school
+• Registered or planning to attend school full time for a full academic year at an accredited post-secondary school

 How to apply